lingex/G610Rebuild/README_en.md

 English / [简体中文](./README.md)

+## 2026-01-04
+  This keyboard has been thrown away, and this repository is going to be archive.

 ## 2024-10-15 note

 This keyboard is quite old.
 To be honest, I don't really like it.
 The keycaps are bad and non-standard, difficult to buy a third-party replacement.
 I haven't used it for a long time, so there may not be any updates in the future for this firmware.